tongzhou80/tongzhou80.github.io/paper-reading/STACK-SOSP13.md

 If `R(e) && !U(e)` is unsatisfiable, it means it's impossible for `e` to be both reachable and not triggering the UB condition.
 The means when `e` is reached, `U(e)` must be true.

+# Some more comments
 Java code is inherently slower than C because its more strict language specification (more strict memory model, less undefined behaviors) prevents the compiler from doing certain optimizations, like reordering statements, removing index-out-of-bound checks etc. There are also GC safepoint checks, deoptimization checks.
 Pretty much the only undefined behavior is Java is incorrectly synchronized programs (DRF0 model).
 Therefore, a well-tuned Java program is going to be somewhat slower than a well-tuned equivalent C program (not considering dynamic compilation advantage).

+# How to solve this problem eventually?
+For sure the programmers need to be more aware of UBs and the compilers should also warn wherever possible.
+However...

+Some UB maybe difficult to check statically (like involving pointer analysis etc).
+The paper only modeled a few simple statements that can trigger UBs (Figure 3).

+It's not realistic to understand the entire C specification.

+Rust?